 The sale of PHI is allowed only after the patient’s authorization

-The sale of PHI is defined as a disclosure of PHI by a CE or a BA which directly or indirectly receives remuneration from or on behalf of the recipient of the PHI, in exchange for the PHI.
+The sale of PHI is defined as a disclosure of PHI by a CE or a BA that directly or indirectly receives remuneration from or on behalf of the recipient of the PHI, in exchange for the PHI.
 Any PHI ownership transfer, licensing, or lease agreement would all constitute the sale of PHI.
 A CE or a BA may not sell PHI without a patient authorization except when certain conditions apply:

 - The PHI is being disclosed in accordance with the requirements of the Privacy Rule and remuneration is limited to the cost of preparing and transmitting the PHI – no profit is permitted.